monix/monix.io/_tut/docs/3x/reactive/observable.md

 // 2: Processing DD
 ```

-In the example above, we introduced `asyncBoundary` before last `mapEval` which introduced unbounded buffer before this operation.
+In the example above, we introduced `asyncBoundary` before last `mapEval` which introduced an unbounded buffer before this operation.
-From the perspective of upstream, the downstream is keeping up with all elements so it can take the next one from the source.
+From the perspective of the upstream, the downstream is always keeping up with all the elements so it can always take the next one from the source.
-Anything after `asyncBoundary` is back-pressured as usual - each `2: Processing XX` will be emitted in 100 millisecond intervals.
+Anything after the `asyncBoundary` is back-pressured as usual - each `2: Processing XX` will be emitted in 100 millisecond intervals.

-We can use other `OverflowStrategy`, e.g. `OverflowStrategy.BackPressure(2)` would return following output:
+You can use another `OverflowStrategy`, e.g. `OverflowStrategy.BackPressure(2)`, which would return following output:

 ```
 1: Processing A